ElliotGestrin/NAOChat/README.md

 If you're intending to use this with a NAO a linux system is required.

 First, if not already pre-installed [install Python2](https://docs.python-guide.org/starting/install/linux/).
-Then three directories have to be collected.
+Then two directories have to be collected.

 Download [Choregrapher](https://community-static.aldebaran.com/resources/2.1.4.13/choregraphe/choregraphe-suite-2.1.4.13-linux64.tar.gz), uncompress the files and rename the directory `choregrapher`.
 Place it in this directory.
 ```